 The code of conduct as set out in Section 6 of this document, "Standards", is updated annually with input from students, parents, staff and district staff.
-The code of conduct is thoroughly reviewed to determine whether any amendments are necessary.
+This Code of Conduct is thoroughly reviewed to determine whether any amendments are necessary.

-École Moody Middle School of the Arts has a collaborative and progressive behaviour support plan in place to assist with the alignment of all stakeholders to the code of conduct by focusing on expected behaviour and restorative practice in our school.
+ÉMMSOTA has a collaborative and progressive behaviour support plan in place to assist with the alignment of all stakeholders to the Code of Conduct by focusing on expected behaviour and restorative practice in our school.
 Each year we review and update our expectations to best reflect our values and beliefs in our learning community.
 Our focus is on a restorative justice approach to create and maintain a peaceful environment for all students and staff.